 This is the number of times residents are rehospitalized per thousand days of short-term patient care.

 In Arbor Oaks Healthcare and Rehabilitation Center, 12.62 Percentage of Patients

 Measures the number of times residents are sent to the emergency room per 1,000 days of short-term care.
 Avoiding medical emergencies is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term patients who experienced functional improvements.
+Measures the percent of short-term residents who experienced functional improvements.

 - Baptist Health Medical Center-Hot Springs CountyAcute Care Hospitals 2.27 miles away1001 Schneider Drive Malvern Arkansas 72104Voluntary non-profit - Private(501) 332-1000

 - National Park Medical CenterAcute Care Hospitals 15.3 miles away1910 Malvern Avenue Hot Springs Arkansas 71901Proprietary(501) 321-1000

 - Chi St. Vincent Hospital Hot SpringsAcute Care Hospitals 16.07 miles away300 Werner Street Hot Springs Arkansas 71903Voluntary non-profit - Church(501) 622-1000